 Basic Companion Bronze Marker Design

 The companion grave marker has been around since the dawn of time, or at least since two individuals made good on the promise of “’til death do we part”.
-The famous line present in the Christian marriage ceremony, leads many lovers to be buried and memorialized alongside one another.
+The famous line present in the Christian marriage ceremony leads many lovers to be buried and memorialized alongside one another.
 Having adjacent memorial plots opens the door for a fantastic tribute to be crafted in their joint memorial.
-The typical name, date of births, and dates of passing are almost always present, but with creating a larger bronze memorial, we can also customize the space to tell all three stories; each individual story as well as their story together.
+The typical name, date of births, and dates of passing are almost always present, but by creating a larger bronze memorial, we can also customize the space to tell all three stories; each individual story as well as their story together.

 The most minimalist companion bronze memorial will likely host a shared surname across the top center in raised and polished letters.
 The first and sometimes middle names will likely be present below on either side with their respective dates.
 The letters can be presented in a wide variety of fonts.
-Each font creates a specific sort of tone for the writing and the bronze memorial, so finding the right one for your loved ones story is key.
+Each font creates a specific sort of tone for the writing and the bronze memorial, so finding the right one for your loved one’s story is key.

 Customizing a Bronze Memorial for Two People's Unique Story

 After we have customized the names and dates to your liking, we move to the surrounding design of the bronze memorial.
 Being that we are crafting this particular design for 2 people, and therefore, 2 memorial plots, we will likely start with a “companion marker size” of 36″ x 12″.
 To make a bronze memorial even more unique you may want to request an even larger bronze memorial, but the 36 x 12 is standard for companions.